 - bigrquery wraps the BigQuery API

 - gmailr wraps the Gmail API

-- googlesheets4 wraps the Sheets API not released yet
+- googlesheets4 wraps the Sheets API

 All of these packages are governed by common policies recorded here.
 These packages use internal resources owned by the “Tidyverse API Packages” project on Google Cloud Platform.
 That is the name you will see in a consent screen.
 Exception: gmailr does NOT use any resources owned by Tidyverse API Packages, due to special requirements around Gmail and its scopes.
 You MUST provide your own OAuth client to gmailr, whereas that is possible, but not mandatory, for the other packages listed here.

 Your use of Google APIs with these packages is subject to each API’s respective terms of service.
 See https://developers.google.com/terms/.

 These packages access Google resources from your local machine.
 Your machine communicates directly with the Google APIs.

 The Tidyverse API Packages project never receives your data or the permission to access your data.
 The owners of the project can only see anonymous, aggregated information about usage of tokens obtained through its OAuth client, such as which APIs and endpoints are being used.

 Each package includes functions that you can execute in order to read or modify your own data.
 This can only happen after you provide a token, which requires that you authenticate yourself as a specific Google user and authorize these actions.

 These packages can help you get a token by guiding you through the OAuth flow in the browser.
 There you must consent to allow the Tidyverse API Packages to operate on your behalf.
 The OAuth consent screen will describe the scope of what is being authorized, e.g., it will name the target API(s) and whether you are authorizing “read only” or “read and write” access.

 There are two ways to use these packages without authorizing the Tidyverse API Packages: bring your own service account token or configure the package to use an OAuth client of your choice.